automobileslie/aic_collections_app/README.md

 ## II.
 Description of the User Experience:

+### Getting the Application Up and Running:
+    After cloning the repository and navigating to it in your file directory, enter "flask run" in the terminal to start the server.

 ### Searching:
     After registering and logging in, going to 'Search' in the navigation bar will take you to the search route where you can enter a search term